atgreen/simple-scaler/README.md

 { "target": 5, "ready": 2, "vms": 2, "active-change-timer": 1, "last-change-timer": 0 }
 ```

-This sets the `target` to 5, and will initiate VM on/off switching if we don't already have 5 ready systems.
+This sets the `target` to 5, and will initiate VM on/off switching if
+we don't already have 5 ready systems.

+Common sense restrictions apply around the use of storage.
+Consider
+using taints and tolerations to restrict the kinds of workloads that
+will run on the Azure-hosted nodes.

 Configuration
 -------------